Aditya-Bhargava-2000/unitreeb2_ws/README.md

     colcon build && source install/setup.bash
     ```

-    * `colcon build`: This command compiles the ROS 2 packages in your workspace.
-    * `source install/setup.bash`: This command sources the setup file, making the ROS 2 packages available in your current terminal session.

 ## 2. Launch the Robot Model in Mujoco and RViz with ROS 2 Effort Controller

 To visualize and control the Unitree B2 robot model, launch the following ROS 2 launch file: